artfulrobot/mailchimpsync/README.md

 9. The sync will never un-delete a contact.

-10.When first adding a contact to Mailchimp, it will choose a non-on-hold Bulk email, then a non-on-hold Primary email.
+10. When first adding a contact to Mailchimp, it will choose a non-on-hold Bulk email, then a non-on-hold Primary email.
 This seemed like a good idea taken from one of the other extensions, since it allows storing email addresses that will never be given to Mailchimp.
 Note that subsequent changes to an email's metadata have no effect, though.

 11. We only look at group membership.
 We ignore the following list of things: